typelevel/typelevel.github.com/collections/_posts/2025-08-17-custom-error-types.md

 ## Under the Hood

 Behind the scenes, this functionality is doing two very creative things.
 First, as the Scala 2 snippet hints, we're introducing a new implicit within the local scope of the function passed to `allow`/`allowF`.
 This is one of Scala's more unique features and we're leveraging it quite heavily.
-In Scala 3, we're able to hide this syntax *entirely* by using context functions (the `A ?=> B` syntax), but in Scala 2 we need to use the `implicit x =>` lambda syntax in order to make this work. (as an aside, note that this syntax does not parse if you attempt to explicitly specify the type of `x`, but that's okay because you don't ever need to do that anyway)
+In Scala 3, we're able to hide this syntax *entirely* by using context functions (the `A ?=> B` syntax), but in Scala 2 we need to use the `implicit x =>` lambda syntax in order to make this work.

 That implicit is introduced targeting the effect type we passed to `allowF`, or in Scala 3's case, the type which was inferred from the return.
 In this case, that type is `IO`!
 In other words, you don't need to be using parametric effects (`F[_]`) in order to make all this work! `Raise[IO, ParseError]` is a totally valid `Raise` instance, and it's exactly what we have in scope here.
 Or rather, we actually have `Handle[IO, ParseError]` (which extends `Raise`), which gives us the ability to both raise *and* handle errors.